Menu

 Owned By: Town of Norwell

-HUNTING: Those who hold town-issued permits may use this property for seasonal hunting and trapping.
+HUNTING: Hunting is allowed, in season, by licensed persons in compliance with Massachusetts law.
+Please be sure to understand state and local hunting guidelines before proceeding.
+Those who hold town-issued permits may use this property for seasonal hunting and trapping.
 Hunting is not allowed on, or across, any trail.
-Visit the hunting page on Norwell’s website for details.
 Non-hunters, be mindful of hunting seasons, and wear bright orange if you’re entering the property during those times.
 Hunting is not permitted on Sundays.

 Features

 The trail is maintained by Norwell Conservation.
-It runs directly behind the rest area on Route 3 southbound.
+It runs directly behind a rest area on Route 3 southbound.
 The highway is visible at times through the trees, and also quite audible!
-At the end of the trail there are three separate overlooks on the North River.
+At the end of the trail, there are three separate overlooks on the North River.
 All three might be suitable for swimmers.
 Rope swings are known to be present at this spot but their presence (and safety) is unreliable.

 An archaeological excavation conducted from 1962-1965 on or close to this property at “The Oak Island Site” revealed numerous artifacts from the early Archaic period through the 17th century.

 This land is within the region of the Massachusett (or Massachuseuk) Native American tribe.
-For thousands of years, the land that today is known as Norwell was inhabited by indigenous people who grew crops, foraged, hunted, and fished in the Assinippi and North River areas.
-Circa 1617, a major outbreak of disease decimated an estimated 90% of the native population in New England, including the Massachusett and Wampanoag tribes that inhabited the South Shore.
-There are still descendants of these original inhabitants living here today.
-They are known as the Mattakeesett Tribe of the Massachusett Indian Nation , the Massachusett Tribe at Ponkapoag, and the Mashpee Wampanoag tribe.
+For thousands of years, the land today known as Norwell was inhabited by indigenous people who grew crops, foraged, hunted, and fished in the Assinippi and North River areas.
+Circa 1617, a major outbreak of disease decimated an estimated 90% of the native population in New England.
+Descendants of these original inhabitants are living here today.
+They are known as the Mattakeesett Tribe of the Massachusett Indian Nation, the Massachusett Tribe at Ponkapoag, the Herring Pond Wampanoag, and the Mashpee Wampanoag tribe.

 Trail Description